pwr-Solaar/Solaar/docs/devices.md

 # Supported devices and receivers

 These tables list Logitech receivers and devices and to what degree their features are supported by Solaar.
 The information in these tables is incomplete, based on what devices users have been able to test Solaar with.
-If your device works with Solaar, but its supported features are not correctly specified here, please open an issue on the [Solaar github repository][solaar] with the pleasant news.

 The HID++ column specifies the device's HID++ version.
 Some devices report version 4.5, but that is the same as version 2.0 as listed here.
+For devices what support HID++ 2.0 or greater, Solaar is able to discover the features the device supports.

 The Battery column specifies if Solaar is able to read the device's battery level.